 Michigan is one of the most affordable states in the country.
 The cost of living is significantly lower than in other states, and the median household income is also fairly appealing at $59,234.
 If you're living on a budget and want to get the most from your work and personal life, this might be the state for you.

 In addition to being affordable, the Great Lakes State offers many benefits to its residents.
 It has a booming economy, many jobs and unique business opportunities.

 It also has a beautiful natural landscape with parks and recreational areas galore.
 Plus, it's a comfortable place to live year-round (as long as you prepare for winter weather).

 Oklahoma is a top-notch place to live for various reasons, but one of the most important is its affordability.
 The cost of living in Oklahoma is lower than the national average, and housing prices are significantly below the national average.
-In addition, Oklahoma has no state income tax, offering significant savings for residents.
+In addition, Oklahoma has a low state income tax, offering significant savings for residents.

 The Sooner State offers a variety of affordable entertainment options, from museums and art galleries to hiking trails and lakes.